aspinuso/s-provenance/README.md

 ![alt tag](https://raw.githubusercontent.com/aspinuso/s-provenance/master/resources/template.png)

 - A collection of services including a WEB-API (provenance-api) and a front-end GUI (provenance-explorer) allowing acquisition and exploration of provenance data which is produced at a run-time by a computational engine.
-Below a schematic representatio of the architecture and interaction with external resources.
+Below a schematic representation of the architecture and interaction with external resources, followed by screenshots of the interactive tools.

 ![alt tag](https://raw.githubusercontent.com/aspinuso/s-provenance/master/resources/sprovflowpnf.png)
 ![alt tag](https://raw.githubusercontent.com/aspinuso/s-provenance/master/resources/totalv.png)